HamzaSayadi/Actionizer/README.md

         Configuration file (default "actionizer.json")
 ```

-Actionzer read it's configuration from a json file that has this format
+Actionzer read its configuration from a json file (`actionizer.json` by default) that has this format

 ```json
 {